Free Online Therapy

 2-Work Employee Assistance Programs (EAP).
 Your workplace may have short term therapy provision through their own network.
 Talk to your human services department.
 Free

 3-Brella.
 Adult Day Program.
-Community Support Program: caregiver support, legal and income tax support, meal program, telephone support networking, Extensive online resources available.
+Community Support Programs: caregiver support, legal and income tax support, meal program, telephone support networking, Extensive online resources available.
+604-536-9348 www.brellasociety.ca

-4-Sources Counselling and Substance Use Services in White Rock is a community service that offers fee-based individual, couples, and family counselling by phone and video. www.sourcesbc.ca (under the MENU-Our Services).
-Free 8 sessions if referred through the local Family
+4-Sources Counselling and Substance Use Services in White Rock is a community service that offers fee-based individual, couples, and family counselling www.sourcesbc.ca (under the MENU-Our Services).
+Free 8 sessions if referral accepted through your Family Physician.
+Free support for substance use.
+604-538-2522 email: firstname.lastname@example.org

 Fees for private therapy will range from $120 to $220+